cncf/devstats-helm/README.md

 Cluster:

-- We are using bare metal cluster running `v1.16` Kubernetes that is set up manually as described in this document.
+- We are using bare metal cluster running `v1.20` Kubernetes that is set up manually as described in this document.
 Kubernetes uses CoreDNS and docker as CRI, docker uses containerd.
-- Currently we're using 4 metal.equinix.com servers (type `m2.xlarge.x86`) in `SJC1` zone (US West coast).
+- Currently we're using 4 metal.equinix.com servers (type `m2.xlarge.x86`) in `SV15` zone (Silicon Valley).
-- We are using Helm for deploying entire DevStats project.
+- We are using Helm 3 for deploying entire DevStats project.

 UI:

-- We are using Grafana 6.3.6, all dashboards, users and datasources are automatically provisioned from JSONs and template files.
+- We are using Grafana 7.X, all dashboards, users and datasources are automatically provisioned from JSONs and template files.
 - We're using read-only connection to HA patroni database to take advantage of read-replicas and 4x faster read connections.
 - Grafana is running on plain HTTP and port 3000, ingress controller is responsible for SSL/HTTPS layer.
 - We're using liveness and readiness probles for Grafana instances to allow detecting unhealthy instances and auto-replace by Kubernetes in such cases.